PlanQK/workflow-modeler/README.md

 2. Start the Modeler

     To execute the Quantum Workflow Modeler, a small test website can be run which only contains the modeler component.
-    To start this website, execute
+    To start this website, execute:
     ```
     npm run dev
     ```